covid-19-impact-lab/sid/docs/source/states.rst

 Mandatory Background Characteristics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- `age_group`: There will be assortative matching in the sense that people have more contact with people from their own age group.
+- **age_group**: There will be assortative matching in the sense that people have more contact with people from their own age group.
 I suggest to have age groups in ten-year bins, i.e. 0-9, 10-19, ...; We can take the pathogenesis data from `here
   <https://towardsdatascience.com/agent-based-simulation-of-covid-19-health-and-economical-effects-6aa4ae0ff397>`_
   or `the paper they cite
   <https://spiral.imperial.ac.uk:8443/bitstream/10044/1/77482/8/2020-03-16-COVID19-Report-9.pdf>`_.
-- `region`: Region is only used for assortative matching and possibly to draw a map of the simulation output.
-In German Data we could go down to Landkreis in the time series.
+- **region**: Region is only used for assortative matching and possibly to draw a map of the simulation output.
+In German data we could go down to Landkreis in the time series.
 Bundesländer would also be ok.

 Optional Background Characteristics